NordicWayInterchange/interchange/demo/single-node/README.md

 The file `cap_king_olav_denm_no.json` contains the json structure for a request to create a Capability with the publicationId `NO00000-pub-1` with the messageType DENM.

 Run the command `./a_onboard_client.sh addcapability -f cap_king_olav_denm_no.json` to add the capability declared in the json file to the cluster.
 The capability is now registered.
 Check using the command `./a_onboard_client.sh getcapabilities`.
-This lists your capabilities in the system.'
+This lists your capabilities in the system.

 ## Register a Delivery